fluidtrends/slana/README.md

 run()
 ```

-In most case you probably just wanna do this:
+In most cases you probably just wanna do this:

 ```javascript
 #!/usr/bin/env node